Sourdough Vanilla Cake Recipe || Sweet And Tangy

 Step 1: Preheat the Oven

-• In another bowl, I whisk together the all-purpose flour, baking powder, baking soda, and salt.
-This step is crucial to evenly distribute the leavening agents.
+• In a separate bowl, whisk together the flour, baking powder, baking soda, and salt.

 Notes